|

 - Add and remove local tags, global tags, bookmarks, and branches

-- Interface to history editing: collapse, histedit, rebase, strip
+- Interface to history editing: collapse, histedit, rebase, strip, amend

 - Importing and exporting of patches